EMIL O. KRUEGER

 Kevin is married to Melinda (Nick) Krueger and she, too, comes from a family background involving funeral service in Tomahawk .
 The Nick's were a pioneer family of Tomahawk.
 They owned and operated Nick & Sons Funeral Home, William Nick Funeral Home, Nick & Sons Casket Factory and Nick & Sons Furniture Store, all of Tomahawk, until the retirement of Melinda's father, Tom Nick, and her uncle, Ted Nick.
 Melinda assists Kevin and Karri at the funeral home, from her baking to creating grief baskets for families.

 Kevin and Melinda have three sons, Kevin's Step-Son, Zach Nick is a graduate of Fox Valley Technical Institute, and is currently employed by his Dad, at Schoone Construction in Tomahawk.
-Melinda & Kevin's twin boys, Klayton Emil and Kollin James, attend the Tomahawk Middle School.
+Melinda & Kevin's twin boys, Klayton Emil and Kollin James, are Freshmen at Tomahawk High School.

 KARRI (KRUEGER) ERNST